connectrpc/connectrpc.com/docs/faq.md

 ### How do I proxy the Connect protocol through NGINX?

-NGINX doesn't support end-to-end HTTP/2, so it's not possible to proxy the Connect protocol through NGINX properly.
-Some features such as bidirectional streaming will never work.
-Suitable reverse proxies include Envoy Proxy and Apache, or TCP-level load balancers like HAProxy.
+Request/response (unary) RPCS can be proxied through NGINX using Connect as long as they don't require end-to-end HTTP/2, which NGINX doesn't support.
+Bidirectional and client streaming can't be proxied through NGINX either because they require HTTP/2, so we recommend using Envoy Proxy, Apache, or TCP-level load balancers like HAProxy, which support all of the Connect protocol's features.

 ### Why not use HTTP status codes?